jacek-marchwicki/recyclerview-changes-detector/README.md

 data class SongItem(val id: String, val title: String, override val itemId: Any = id) : DefaultAdapterItem()
 ```
 - `itemId` is required to identify specific element in the list.
 In this case it is the song id as it is unique to the song.
 This is being used in the `DiffUtil.ItemCallback.areItemsTheSame()` method.
 - `SongItem` is a Kotlin data class so it overrides `equals` and `hashCode` by default.
+This is being used in the `DiffUtil.ItemCallback.areContentsTheSame()` method to identify whether element's content changed and need to be updated.
 If you'd like to alter this behaviour you can override `equals` and `hashCode` methods on your own.
-This is being used in the `DiffUtil.ItemCallback.areContentsTheSame()` method to identify whether element's content changed and need to be updated.

 ## Plug and play data models and view holders
 As your models and view holders are not bound to any adapter, you can reuse them in every adapter.
 You don't have to specify the `itemViewType` in each adapter, just pass you view holder to adapter's constructor.

 ## Cleaner tests
-As your data models and being created in a ViewModel/Presenter, your test logic is very clean and simple
+As your data models are being created in a ViewModel/Presenter, your test logic is very clean and simple

 ```kotlin
 @Test